stevebargelt/stevebargelt.github.io/_drafts/docker-in-azure-portal.md

 [![alt text](/assets/dockerAzure001_small.png)](/assets/dockerAzure001.png)

-You will need to use or create a public/private keypair to be able to connect to your new VM via SSH:
+You will need to use or create a public/private keypair to be able to connect to your new VM via SSH.
+Depending on your philosophy regarding SSH keys you can use keys you already have or create new keys.
+Here's how you create new keys:

 ~~~~